DeineBlume/term_paper_2024/README.md

 # Prediction of industrial cyber attacks using embeddings
 This model is trained for embeds using triplet loss.
-Embeddings use a classifier to detect anomalies.
+Embeddings use a GradientBoostingClassifier to detect anomalies.

 ## Implemented models
 - TripletLossModel